Emognition/EPiC-2023-competition/README.md

 This repository contains data, information, and helpful code for the [EPiC 2023 competition](https://epic-collab.github.io/competition/).

 ## 1. The goal of the EPiC 2023 competition
-We aim to (1) establish the best approaches for predicting moment-to-moment feelings of valence and arousal from multi-modal measures of physiology, (2) compare how model accuracy scores vary across different validation scenarios, and (3) promote open science.
+We are piloting a shared task that aims to (1) establish the best approaches for predicting moment-to-moment feelings of valence and arousal from multi-modal measures of physiology, (2) compare how model accuracy scores vary across different validation scenarios, and (3) promote open science.

 ## 2. Your task